Residually many BV homeomorphisms map a null set onto a set of full measure: Final remarks

-for an arbitrary constant $M>1$, with the distance\footnote{Clearly one cannot consider as distance the natural norm of $W^{1,p}$, because the convergence in such norm would also imply the convergence of the Jacobians, almost everywhere.}
+Observe that one cannot consider as distance the natural norm of $W^{1,p}$, because the convergence in such norm would also imply the convergence of the Jacobians, almost everywhere.

-In \cite{IKO} the authors prove that it is possible to approximate a $W^{1,p}$ homeomorphism $(p>1)$ uniformly and in the $W^{1,p}$ norm by piecewise affine homeomorphisms.
-Nevertheless, there is no hope that homeomorphisms with zero Jacobian almost everywhere are residual in the metric space $(X,d)$, since they are not even dense.
-Indeed, take a homeomorphism $f\in X$ with $Jf>0$ on a set of positive measure and satisfying $\int_Q|Df|^p=M$.
-Assume that there exist homeomorphisms $f_n$ in $X$ with $d(f_n,f)\to 0$ as $n\to\infty$.
+Trying to imitate our strategy, one could rely on the fact that in \cite{IKO} the authors prove that it is possible to approximate a $W^{1,p}$ homeomorphism $(p>1)$ uniformly and in the $W^{1,p}$ norm by piecewise affine homeomorphisms.
+Nevertheless, there is no hope that homeomorphisms with zero Jacobian almost everywhere are residual in the metric space $(Y,d_Y)$, since they are not even dense.
+Indeed, take a homeomorphism $f\in Y$ with $Jf>0$ on a set of positive measure and satisfying $\int_Q|Df|^p=M$.
+Assume that there exist homeomorphisms $f_n$ in $Y$ with $d_Y(f_n,f)\to 0$ as $n\to\infty$.
 Since the quantity $\int_Q|Df|^p$ is lower semicontinuous with respect to the uniform convergence, this would force

-as $n\to\infty$.
-In turn, since the norm on $W^{1,p}$ is uniformly convex, the uniform convergence and \eqref{efin} imply the convergence in norm\footnote{In every uniformly convex space, if $x_n\rightharpoonup x$ and $\|x_n\|\to\|x\|$ then $\|x_n-x\|\to 0$.
-See proposition 3.32 of \cite{Br}.}, which forces the convergence of the Jacobians, too.
-In particular we can deduce that it is not possible to extend Proposition \ref{propphin} to the setting of $W^{1,p}$ homeomorphisms: roughly speaking, in this class there is a positive minimal cost in the energy to approximate an affine homeomorphism with homeomorphisms that map a small set in a large one.
-Notice that, since the subset of homeomorphisms $f\in X$ satisfying $\int_Q|Df|^p=M$ is residual in $X$, then we have actually proved that the set of $W^{1,p}$ homeomorphisms with zero Jacobian almost everywhere is of first category in $X$.
-Indeed we have proved that the set of homeomorphisms $f\in X$ satisfying $\int_Q|Df|^p=M$ and $Jf>0$ on a set of positive measure is relatively open.
-To prove that it is dense, we can use the same construction described at the end of Section \ref{s2}.
-Moreover the result is independent on the dimension of the ambient space: let us summarize all these observations in the following \begin{theorem} Let $Q^n:=(0,1)^n$.
-Fix $1<p<n$, $M>1$.
+In turn, since the norm on $W^{1,p}$ is uniformly convex, the uniform convergence and \eqref{efin} imply the convergence in norm, which forces the convergence of the Jacobians, too.
+Indeed, in every uniformly convex space, if $x_n\rightharpoonup x$ and $\|x_n\|\to\|x\|$ then $\|x_n-x\|\to 0$ (see Proposition 3.32 of \cite{Br}).
+In particular we can deduce that it is not possible to extend Proposition \ref{propphin} to the setting of $W^{1,p}$ homeomorphisms: roughly speaking, in this class there is a positive minimal cost in the energy to approximate an affine homeomorphism with homeomorphisms that map a small set onto a large one.
+Notice that, since the subset of homeomorphisms $f\in Y$ satisfying $\int_Q|Df|^p=M$ is residual in $Y$, then we have actually proved that the set of $W^{1,p}$ homeomorphisms with zero Jacobian almost everywhere is of first category in $Y$.
+Indeed we have proved that the set of homeomorphisms $f\in Y$ satisfying $\int_Q|Df|^p=M$ and $Jf>0$ on a set of positive measure is relatively open.
+To prove that it is dense, we can use the same construction described at the end of \S \ref{s2}.
+Moreover the result is independent on the dimension of the ambient space: let us summarize all these observations in the following \begin{theorem} Let $d\geq 2$ and $Q^d:=(0,1)^d$.
+Fix $1<p<d$, $M>1$.
 Define

-and the distance on $X$
+and the distance on $Y$